 Many people make the mistake of thinking that if something is natural, it must be good for them.
 This is simply not the case.
 Natural teeth whitening can actually damage your teeth through the process of erosion.
 Most natural remedies use acid to remove the stains or yellowing.
 For example, using lemons or limes.
 The problem is that anything high in acid content can permanently damage the enamel on your teeth so while they may look whiter, they may also become more sensitive.

 Do not try teeth bleaching at home without reading this warning.
 It is possible for you to permanently damage your teeth when whitening them at home.
 Your teeth have a hard layer of enamel on the surface.
 They arrive this way, and once your enamel is gone, you cannot replace it.
 Underneath your enamel is porous dentin that contains your nerve endings.
 If the enamel wears away, the dentin will be exposed, and your teeth will become sensitive.
 Eating and drinking with sensitive teeth can be incredibly uncomfortable and the only way to permanently fix your teeth is to have a cosmetic procedure like bonding or having dental veneers or crowns placed on your teeth.
 The biggest problem that people can have, when whitening their teeth, is overexposure to the whitening solution.
 If you place teeth bleaching solution onto your teeth for too long or you whiten your teeth too many times in a short period, you can cause your enamel to erode – permanently damaging your teeth.
 This is why scheduling a professional teeth whitening is so important.
 As Griffith Family Dental, we will make sure that your teeth are whitened correctly by using the right amount of solution and removing it before reaching the point of irritation.
 If you are looking to save money, at-home whitening may seem alluring.
 However, the risk that you run of damaging your teeth could create much higher expenses down the road.
-If you live in the Lawrenceville area, schedule a professional bleaching by calling 770-239-2401 so that you can receive the results that you want without the risk.
+If you live in the Lawrenceville area and Gwinnett County, schedule a professional bleaching by calling 770-239-2401 so that you can receive the results that you want without the risk.